-WI7.10 Persons competent to make a statutory declaration that domestic violence has occurred
+WI7.10 Persons competent to make a statutory declaration that family violence has occurred

-- Statutory declarations from the following persons stating that they are satisfied that domestic violence has occurred are acceptable as evidence of domestic violence:
+- Statutory declarations from the following persons stating that they are satisfied that family violence has occurred are acceptable as evidence of family violence:

 - social workers who are: